Abubakarsiddiq9/portfolio-worker/docs/Decisions.md

 Why 5 minutes: GitHub repos don't change frequently.
 A short TTL keeps data reasonably fresh without hitting GitHub rate limits.

+## Streaming Chatbot

+The chatbot originally used a request-response model where the complete AI response was returned before being displayed.

+This was replaced with Server-Sent Events (SSE), allowing Gemini responses to stream progressively to the browser.

+Benefits:

+- Faster perceived response time
+- Better user experience
+- Similar interaction style to ChatGPT